Because Omni CMS is a decoupled system, you must publish pages, files, and other content for changes to appear on your live website.

 - Version Description: Enter a description of changes for the version history.

-Level 10 users can enforce final check at site settings, so that a page has to pass it before it can be published.
+Level 10 users can enforce final check in site settings, so that a page has to pass it before it can be published.

 If publishing is disabled for a file, administrators can enable a one-time publish.